A Championship Links

-I first played the course 2 or 3 times in Tom Doak's Renaissance Cup in 2009, and was impressed with the course.
+I first played the course two or three times in Tom Doak's Renaissance Cup in 2009, and was impressed.

-The routing was strong, with the holes going off constantly in different directions, providing a variety of wind conditions for different holes, with no two holes alike.
+The routing was strong, with the holes going off constantly in different directions, providing a variety of wind conditions, and with no two holes alike.